The current state of mental health

 SHARE THIS SEGMENT: Feelings of anxiety and depression have reached unprecedented levels

-Chapter two: People in the BIPOC community are facing overwhelming stress and racial trauma
+People in the BIPOC community are facing overwhelming stress and racial trauma:

 COVID-19 has been shown to disproportionately affect minority communities in the United States, and the story is no different when it comes to mental health.
 Coupled with the social justice protests and unrest that has engulfed the country in parallel to the coronavirus, folks in these populations have felt the toll of immense stress these last few months.